 05. Add the final touches

 The painting is almost done and just needs final details and a bit more depth.
-This is the time to adjust any contrasts, such as adding some darker brushstrokes in the shades and highlights in the greens that will convey energy.
+This is the time to adjust any contrasts, such as adding some darker brushstrokes in the shades and highlights in the greens that will convey energy (and find all the gear you need to make it work in the best art supplies guide).
 Make sure the lines of the figure have been refined, and gaps have been filled across the painting.

 When working wet-on-wet in oils, watch out for unwanted blending that can happen when adding details.
 Working alla prima often means having a spontaneous unpolished result – embrace it!